Mexican Navy medical flight lost communication for several minutes before Texas crash

 He said he also pulled out a man seated in front of her who had already died.
 Both were wearing civilian clothes.

 It’s not immediately clear if weather was a factor.
-The area has been experiencing foggy conditions over the past few days, according to Cameron Batiste, a National Weather Service meteorologist.
+The area was experiencing foggy conditions over the past few days, according to Cameron Batiste, a National Weather Service meteorologist.
 He said that at about 2:30 p.m.
 Monday a fog came in that had about a half-mile visibility.

-Teams from the Federal Aviation Administration and National Transportation Safety Board were at the crash site Monday, the Texas Department of Public Safety said, and a spokesperson for the NTSB said the agency was gathering information about the crash.
+Teams from the Federal Aviation Administration and National Transportation Safety Board were at the crash site Monday, the Texas Department of Public Safety said.
+An NTSB spokesperson said in an email that investigators will gather flight track data, recordings of any air traffic control communications and review maintenance records and weather forecasts, with a preliminary report expected within 30 days.

 Mexico's Navy said the plane was helping with a medical mission in coordination with the Michou and Mau Foundation.
 In a social media post, the foundation offered condolences to the families and said it shared their grief “with respect and compassion.”